-"The description of how the charter will ensure a racial and ethnic balance among its pupils that is reflective of the general population residing in the territorial jurisdiction of the district to which the charter petition is submitted." - California Education Code 47605(b)(5)(G)
+"The means by which the school will achieve a racial and ethnic balance among its pupils that is reflective of the general population residing within the territorial jurisdiction of the district to which the charter petition is submitted." - California Education Code 47605(b)(5)(G)

-Discovery II programs and activities shall be free from discrimination.
-Discovery II shall not discriminate on the basis of the characteristics listed in Education Code Section 220 (actual or perceived disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics).
+Discovery programs and activities shall be free from discrimination.
+Discovery shall not discriminate on the basis of the characteristics listed in Education Code Section 220 (actual or perceived disability, gender, gender expression, gender identity, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics).

-Discovery II will strive to achieve a racial and ethnic balance among its pupils that is reflective of the general population residing within the territorial jurisdiction of the District.
-Discovery II will implement a student recruitment strategy (see Attachment 29: Discovery Charter School Marketing and Community Outreach Plan) that includes, but is not necessarily limited to, the following elements or strategies:
+Discovery will strive to achieve a racial and ethnic balance among its pupils that is reflective of the general population residing within the territorial jurisdiction of the District.
+Discovery implements a student recruitment strategy (see Attachment 29: Discovery Charter School Marketing and Community Outreach Plan) that includes, but is not necessarily limited to, the following elements or strategies:

-- An enrollment process that is scheduled and adopted to include a timeline that allows for a broadbased recruiting and application process; - The development of promotional and informational material that appeals to all of the various racial and ethnic groups represented in the District; - The appropriate development of promotional and informational materials in languages other than English to appeal to limited English proficient populations; - Outreach meetings in several areas of the District to reach prospective students and parents; and
+- An enrollment process that is scheduled and adopted to include a timeline that allows for a broad-based recruitment and admissions process. - The development of promotional and informational material that appeals to all of the various racial and ethnic groups represented in the District. - The appropriate development of promotional and informational materials in languages other than English to appeal to limited English proficient populations.